PoisotLab/ms_network_prediction/manuscript.md

 [@Makiola2020KeyQue].
 Ecosystems are a quintessential complex-adaptive-system [@Levin1998EcoBio].
 In @fig:everything_is_connected, we see the myriad of ways in which processes at different spatial, temporal, and organizational scales influence and respond to one another.
-Understanding how the product of these different processes drive the properties of ecosystems, especially at different scales, remains difficult and we should strive to work on methods that will integrate these different 'snapshots'.
+Understanding how the product of these different processes drive the properties of ecosystem across different scales remains a central challenge of ecological research, and we should strive to work on methods that will integrate these different 'snapshots'.